Lorddragonfira/sixpack/README.md

 ## Validate the market

+# Target market/Customers
+Our target market are new parents or arent upgrade their existing cradle Kindergartens
+Grandparents
+Professional caregivers
+Nannies

+# Early adopters
+Amazon
+Google

 #### Questions and Answers

 ### Q1 Is there any specific concerns you have for your babies health while they are asleep?